yo1000/shishamo/README.md

 - `java -jar -Dshishamo.embedded.mysql=true shishamo.jar`
 - `./mvnw spring-boot:run -Dshishamo.embedded.mysql=true`

-Also you can custormize the configuration by `src/main/resources/embedded-mysql.yml`
+Also you can customize the configuration by `src/main/resources/embedded-mysql.yml`

 Notice:
 Command line argument has more priority than configuration file.